Korenande Shoukai

 Korenande Shoukai (コレナンデ商会) is a Japanese children's musical puppet variety show that airs on NHK Educational TV.
 The setting is the general store "Korenande Shoukai".
 Each episode has a variety of sketches, songs, animation, and dialogue.
 The main characters include Jay, Kiwi, Bulbul, and Madanai.
-It debuted on 4 April 2016 and ended on 31 March 2022, making it the final episode of NHK's puppet variety show series.
+It debuted on 4 April 2016 and ended on 31 March 2022.

 The show airs Monday through Friday from 7:35 a.m. to 7:45 a.m., and again on Tuesdays from 5:35 p.m. to 5:45 p.m.
 It currently airs on TV Japan on Mondays through Fridays from 8:50 a.m. to 9:00 a.m. where it is known as Chatty Jay's Sundry Shop.
 This show was also on aired on Sundays from April in 2018 to March in 2021.

 Premise

 As a variety show, each episode is a stand-alone sketch and follows roughly the same pattern: Jay will bring an interesting item into the shop, and Bulbul and Kiwi will ask about it.
 The episode will then focus on the particular item, such as an old-fashioned iron, or a ship in the bottle, as Jay explains what the item is, how to use it, or where it came from.
 The episodes also contain two or three songs.
 The songs are sometimes sung in the shop, but other times the camera shifts locations or the show completely switches to animation (usually a watercolor style).
 Songs may be directly related to the object being discussed, such as "Happy End" during the episode where Jay brings in a laughing bag, but mostly they are just fun and catchy songs, such as "I Want to Be an Idol".

 The show also features a variety of short segments which are not present in every episode.
 Examples include "Korenandapedia" where a voice-over that gives the encyclopedic information for the episode's interesting item, and "Nodo Jii Man" which depicts the super hero Nodo Jii Man (Bulbul) who fights using the power of music with the help of his sidekick Nodo Pink (Kiwi).